Hurry up Mr Vice President, I've got a train to catch

 Apart from officially swearing in Biden for his second term in office, the Supreme Court justice had other business to attend to: signing copies of her new autobiography at a New York City bookstore a few hours later.

-Biden’s office scheduled the swearing-in for 8 a.m.
-EST/1300 GMT to allow Sotomayor, the first Hispanic on the nation’s highest court, enough time to catch a train for a three-hour ride to New York.
+Biden’s office scheduled the swearing-in for 8 a.m. to allow Sotomayor, the first Hispanic on the nation’s highest court, enough time to catch a train for a three-hour ride to New York.

-On Sunday at 2:30 p.m./1730 GMT, Sotomayor had been due to speak at a Barnes & Noble bookstore in Manhattan and sign copies of her memoir, “My Beloved World.”
+On Sunday afternoon at 2:30 p.m., Sotomayor was due to speak at a Barnes & Noble bookstore in Manhattan and sign copies of her memoir, “My Beloved World.”

 Before Sotomayor departed, Biden made clear he appreciated her sticking around to give him the oath of office.